maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - https://arxiv.org/abs/2204.12511
 - twitter thread: https://twitter.com/tanmingxing/status/1519787578160869376
 - pytorch impl: see [useful_loss_functions.py](https://github.com/maxmatical/ml-cheatsheet/blob/master/useful_loss_functions.py)
+- note: doesn't seem to help much from my experiments

 ### Tracking gradients with `wandb.watch`
 https://docs.wandb.ai/guides/integrations/pytorch#logging-gradients-with-wandb.watch

 - tracking gradients may be useful to diagnose model performance
 - more of an issue as model scales up? eg 1B+

+### Curriculum learning inspired training ideas
+- start with small batch size, grow to max batch size
+  - similar idea (and can be combined with) progressive resizing (for text and images)
+- can do multi phase eg bs=32, bs=64, bs=128 with 3 separate `trainer.fit` steps
+  - this way because dataloader bs is static
+- helps in 2 ways
+  1. The loss function drops quite quickly in the very beginning, regardless of the number of examples to the model at each iteration.
+Since we decrease the number of computations in the beginning of training, we pass this stage of the loss plateau much faster.
+  2. claims to stablize training

 # AutoML stuff